SERVIR-WA/GALUP/training/1_lu/modules/module1.md

 You can also customize the QGIS GUI to fits your own preferences and needs.

 ### 2.2 Add data to _map canvas_ （GY）
+[Browser panel](https://docs.qgis.org/3.10/en/docs/user_manual/introduction/browser.html?highlight=favoriate#the-browser-panel) in QGIS can let you easily navigate in your filesystem and manage geodata.

-- drag and drop data
+- drag and drop the target files from brower panel into the map canvas
+- explore the [interface](https://docs.qgis.org/3.10/en/docs/user_manual/managing_data_source/opening_data.html?highlight=browser%20panel#exploring-the-interface) and interact with the [Browser items](https://docs.qgis.org/3.10/en/docs/user_manual/managing_data_source/opening_data.html?highlight=browser%20panel#interacting-with-the-browser-items)
-- browser panel, and add to Favorites
+- add the data you frequently used to [Favorites](https://docs.qgis.org/3.10/en/docs/training_manual/basic_map/overview.html?highlight=favoriate#basic-the-browser-panel)

 ### 2.3 Open the _Attribute Table_ to review your data (SL)